Morgan Uceny

 Morgan Uceny (born March 10, 1985) is a retired American track and field athlete who specialized in middle distance running.
 Uceny won three national championships and was the 2011 IAAF Diamond League Champion at 1500 meters.
 She ended 2011 as the first American since 1985 to be ranked number one in the world in the 1500 m by Track & Field News.

-She represented her country at the 2012 Summer Olympics, 2007 Pan American Games and the 2011 World Championships in Athletics.
+She represented her country at the 2012 Summer Olympics, 2007 Pan American Games, and the 2011 World Championships in Athletics.
 Her personal records are 1:58.37 minutes for the 800 meters and 4:00.06 minutes for the 1500 meters.

 Personal life

-Uceny was raised in Plymouth, Indiana, with her father, Marty, her mother, Brenda, and her two older brothers Alex and Matt.
+Uceny was born on 10 March 1985 in Plymouth, Indiana, with her father, Marty, her mother, Brenda, and her two older brothers Alex and Matt.
 She is of Czech descent through her great-grandfather.
+As a child, she loved basketball and aspired to play in the WNBA.

+Career

+Pre-professional career

-As a child she loved basketball and aspired to play in the WNBA.
-She ran track and played basketball in high school, also running cross-country her freshman and sophomore years, but decided to quit and focus on basketball and track.
-She won the state 800 meter championship her Junior year.
-In March 2017, Morgan married professional rock climber Shane Messer.
+In high school, Uceny both ran track and played basketball.
+She did Cross country running as well during her freshman and sophomore years, but decided to quit and focus on basketball and track.
+She won the state 800 meter championship her junior year.

-College career

-Uceny attended Cornell University and graduated in 2007 as a Four-Time All-American: Indoor 800m (2006, 2007) & Outdoor 800m (2005, 2007).
+Uceny attended Cornell University and graduated in 2007 as a Four-Time All-American for Indoor 800m (2006, 2007) & Outdoor 800m (2005, 2007).